charlattepalmer/GenderQuest/app/views/nodes/teams_2.html.md

-*You ask the girls why they are standing in the back and they shrug.*
+*You ask the girls why they are standing in the back.
+Melody tells you that it is because she knows the boys will never choose her since girls are bad at sports.*

 [Continue journey](/node/running)